 - Limit alcohol to no more than 1 drink per day for women and 2 drinks per day for men

-You can also have genetic testing done to assess your risk for colon cancer.
-If you have a strong family history of the disease, talk with your health care provider about testing.
+You can also have genetic testing done to assess your risk for colorectal cancer.
+If you have a strong family history of the disease, talk with your provider about testing.

-Low-dose aspirin may be recommended for some people who are at very high risk for colon cancer found with genetic testing.
-It is NOT recommended for most people because of side effects.
+Low-dose aspirin may be recommended for some people who are at very high risk for colorectal cancer found with genetic testing.
+It is not recommended for most people because of side effects.

 When to Call the Doctor

-- Have questions or concerns about your colon cancer risk
+- Have questions or concerns about your colorectal cancer risk

-- Are interested in genetic testing for colon cancer risk
+- Are interested in genetic testing for colorectal cancer risk

 - Are due for a screening test